monsterkodi/kakao/kakao.app/kode/ked/notes.md

         - turd missing completions
         - completions with leading turd
         - unicode completions

+- macro
+    - class
+    - set prefs
+    - unicode palette

 - searcher
+    - add statistics somewhere: number of lines | number of files
     - clicking on crumbs or searcherfile should filter the result list accordingly
+    - add ability to load search results into a new 'tab'
     - fix stalls when too many search results are found
-    - add ability to load search results into a new 'tab'
     - cmd+up|down: jump to prev|next file
-    - add statistics somewhere: number of lines | number of files

 - funclist